StevenTammen/bibledocs.org/content/verse-by-verse-studies/romans/romans-2/romans-2-4-how-exactly-does-gods-kindness-lead-to-repentance/_index.md

 ---
-title: "Romans 2:4 - How exactly does God's kindness lead to repentance?"
+title: Romans 2:4 - How exactly does God's kindness lead to repentance?
 weight: 30
 layout: content-page
 ---